Best Peruvian Amazon River Cruises

 Peru South America

-What is the best Amazon River cruise?
+Which is the best of the Peruvian Amazon River cruises?
 There are many cruise options out there, and navigating the differences can be a bit of a daunting task.
 Plus, what’s best for one person may not be the best for another, which is why Knowmad Adventures specializes in custom trips that are unique to each traveler.
-Our detailed Amazon cruise comparison below keeps that in mind, and dives into the question ‘what are the best Amazon cruises,’ and discusses the most notable differences between them.
+Our detailed Amazon cruise comparison below keeps that in mind, dives into the best Amazon River cruises, and details the most notable differences between them.

-This post focuses on Peru’s best Amazon River cruises, where the Ucayali River and Marañón River join to become the magnificent Amazon River.
-This allows you not only to see the Amazon River, but cruise back into smaller, pristine tributaries part of the unspoiled Pacaya Samiria National Reserve where wildlife is at its best.
-Cruises here focus on wildlife and nature, with opportunities to spot pink river dolphins, giant otters, sloths, manatees, caiman and a wide variety of monkeys & birds.
-They also incorporate culture, often with visits to indigenous communities, learning about their lifestyle.
+Here, we’re focusing on the best Peruvian Amazon River cruises, where the Ucayali River and Marañón River join to become the magnificent Amazon River.
+This type of cruise allows you not only to see the Amazon River, but also to sail back into the smaller, pristine tributaries that are part of the unspoiled Pacaya Samiria National Reserve, where wildlife is at its best.
+Cruises here focus on wildlife and nature, with opportunities to spot pink river dolphins, giant otters, sloths, manatees, caiman, as well as a wide variety of monkeys and birds.
+They also incorporate culture, often with visits to indigenous communities to learn about their lifestyle.

-Cruises in the Amazon offer travelers a magnificent jungle & wildlife experience, while not sacrificing the comforts of a luxury hotel.
+Cruises in the Amazon offer travelers a magnificent jungle and wildlife experience, while not sacrificing the comforts of a luxury hotel.
 When cruising the Amazon, your luxury 5-star hotel moves with you as you venture through the rainforest.
-After a day of zipping down the river in a zodiak boat, walking through the jungle, fishing for piranha, and searching the dark for caiman, you’ll return to a cool air-conditioned cabin before a delicious meal on board.
+After activities like zipping down the river in a zodiac boat, walking through the jungle, fishing for piranha, or searching in the dark for caiman, you’ll return to your cool, air-conditioned cabin to relax or enjoy a delicious meal on board.

-My favorite of the jungle cruises in the Peruvian Amazon are Delfin’s vessels of varying sizes and amenities (Delfin I, II & III), and Aqua Expeditions vessels (Aria and Aqua Nera).
+My favorite of the Peruvian Amazon River cruises are Delfin’s vessels of varying sizes and amenities (Delfin I, II & III), and Aqua Expeditions’ vessels (Aria and Aqua Nera).
 All cruise through the same Pacaya Samiria National Reserve with very similar itineraries, so the comparisons come down mostly to specifications for each vessel.

 The Trip Specialists at Knowmad will help you navigate itinerary options and seasonal differences, coordinating Amazon & Machu Picchu travel for a holistic, seamless and safe experience, all at a guaranteed best value.
 Reach out at 612-315-2894 or by filling out the short form above.